Al Brady: In Bangor, Maine

-The four arrived in Bangor, having accumulated about $5,000 from their spree of robberies.
+The three arrived in Bangor, having accumulated about $5,000 from their spree of robberies.
 Brady believed Maine to be an easy place to procure large numbers of guns and amounts of ammunition without suspicion, because of the extensive hunting in the area.

 Relaxing their guard in Bangor, the trio began negotiating the purchase of Thompson submachine guns at the downtown Dakin's Sporting Goods Store.
 On September 21, 1937, they first approached the store.
 Brady asked the owner, Everett Hurd, for 500 rounds of .30-caliber ammunition.
 One of the party took out a large roll of money in large bills, which drew the suspicion of the owner.
 Hurd contacted the police after taking their order and telling them to return in a few weeks.
 When the three later returned to pick up the guns, on October 12, 1937, a large number of FBI agents were waiting in ambush, inside the store and across the street.
 Dalhover entered Dakin's alone and was apprehended after a scuffle.
 Brady and Shaffer drew their weapons in the street and were shot down in a furious exchange.

 Photographs of their bullet-ridden bodies lying dead in the middle of Central Street became iconic local images, and long hung behind the counter at Dakin's.
 In the photographs, a large crowd of people is shown gathered.
 Coincidentally, it was Columbus Day, and celebrants had already thronged the streets before the shooting began.

 Brady and Shaffer were killed by FBI agent Walter Walsh, who had been badly wounded, but survived, and lived to be the FBI's oldest retired special agent.

 Dalhover was convicted in Indiana under federal statutes for the bank robbery in Goodland and the murder of the state trooper.
 He was executed by electrocution on November 18, 1938, at the Indiana State Prison in Michigan City, Indiana.

 With no living relatives, Brady's body went unclaimed, and he was buried in an unmarked grave at Mount Hope Cemetery in Bangor.
 In 2007 the grave was finally marked with a stone and a brief religious ceremony conducted, in conjunction with a re-enactment of the shoot-out in Bangor's downtown.